Tandai, Solomon Islands

 Tandai is a suburb of Honiara, in the Solomon Islands, located 2 km west of the main center on the Tandai Highway.
 Tandai is in the Honiara City Council ward of Nggosi.
 Tandai is east of White River and west of Rove.

 RAMSI

 The former RAMSI headquarters was located at Leilei in Tandai.

 Land disputes

-On Friday 26 June 2009, the Solomon Islands Parliament passed a private member's motion calling on the government to address land management and administration issues in Honiara.
-The motion was moved by the leader of the official independent group, Isaac Inoke Tosika, the member for West Honiara.
-The motion sought to direct the government to urgently address the crisis in the management and administration of land in Honiara.
-This included providing resources and technical assistance to the Ministry of Lands to address land management issues, such as the need to acquire and subdivide undeveloped Fixed Term Estates such as those in Tandai.
-The government was also instructed to, where appropriate, make this assistance available to citizens who have had long-term residency on those lands.
+On 26 June 2009, the Solomon Islands Parliament passed a private member's motion calling on the government to address land management and administration issues in Honiara, and its surroundings.
+The motion was moved by Isaac Inoke Tosika, the parliament member for West Honiara.
+This included providing resources and technical assistance to the Ministry of Lands to address land management issues, such as the need to acquire and subdivide undeveloped Fixed Term Estates in Tandai.
+The government was also instructed to assist citizens who have had long-term residency on those lands.

-Squatter settlements in the Tandai area were caused by people who had settled on government land under temporary occupancy leases and were evicted after the land was then allocated to foreign companies.
+Squatter settlements in the Tandai area were caused by people who had settled on government land under temporary occupancy leases, but were evicted after the land was allocated to foreign companies.